Al Thakhira: 20th century

-Al Thakhira was founded by members of the Al Muhannadi tribal confederation, primarily the Al Ibrahim family, who migrated here from nearby Al Khor.
+Al Thakhira was founded by members of the Al Muhannadi tribal confederation, primarily the Al Ibrahim family, who migrated there from nearby Al Khor.
 Historically of strategic importance, Al Thakhira served as a natural inlet sheltered by mangrove forests and functioned as a minor maritime anchorage.
 Its coastal waters, rich in marine biodiversity, also provided suitable fishing grounds.

-Around 1910, another branch of the Al Muhannadi, the Al Hassan, migrated here from Al Khor following a sojourn in Al Jumail on the northern coast, where they had established a thriving village with houses and a fort.
+Around 1910, another branch of the Al Muhannadi, the Al Hassan, migrated to the area from Al Khor following a sojourn in Al Jumail on the northern coast, where they had established a thriving village with houses and a fort.
 Tensions later arose between the Al Hassan and Al Ibrahim branches, prompting the Al Ibrahim clan to return to Al Khor, while the Al Hassan family remained in Al Thakhira, where they continue to reside into the 21st century.
-Aside from the Al Hassan, the Al Laqan tribe also resided here.
+Aside from the Al Hassan, the Al Laqan tribe also resided there.
 The village was known for its active majlis culture, particularly during Ramadan.

 J.G.
 Lorimer's Gazetteer of the Persian Gulf gives an account of Al Thakhira in 1908:

 A village on the east coast of Qatar, situated on a khor or inlet of the same name about 30 miles north of Doha, and consisting of about 300 houses of the Mahandah (Al Muhannadi) tribe.
 The people are all pearl-divers, following no other occupation except fishing and owning no flocks or herds.
 Fifteen pearl boats [manned by 180 men], two other sea-going boats of the mushuwah type and five fishing boats are owned at Dhakhira.
 Transport animals are 10 camels.
 Drinking water is from Lubwairdah, 2 miles to the north-west.

-At its height, the village had approximately eleven pearling vessels, predominantly of the sambuk and jalboot types, while the nearby town of Al Khor supported a fleet of roughly one hundred, according to the recollections of Ali bin Khamees in Memories of Al Thakhira.
+At its height, the village had approximately eleven pearling vessels, predominantly of the sambuk and jalboot types, while the nearby town of Al Khor supported a fleet of roughly one hundred, according to historian Ali bin Khamees in Memories of Al Thakhira.
 Some of the pearl banks mentioned by Khamees include Al Hazf, Umm Al Shayf, Al Shaghiyah, and Kharis, among others.
 The depths of these pearling sites varied, with those near Al Thakhira averaging between four and five fathoms, and others reaching up to eleven fathoms.
 Divers would typically remain at a productive site for two or three days before relocating.